amyquinton/amyquinton.github.io/_posts/2019-11-13-drawdown-sdgs.md

 description: How Project Drawdown’s solutions apply to the 17 Sustainable Development Goals (SDGs)
 ---

-*Here we categorise which of Project Drawdown's solutions relate to which of the 17 Sustainable Development Goals (SDGs) and find that Project Drawdown's solutions make a positive contribution to 16 of the 17 SDGs, not just to the Climate Action SDG!*
+*Here we explore how Project Drawdown's climate mitigation solutions relate to the 17 Sustainable Development Goals (SDGs) and find that Project Drawdown's solutions can make a positive contribution to all SDGs, not just to Climate Action!*

 All [United Nations (UN) countries][4] are working towards achieving the [Sustainable Development Goals (SDGs)][1] by 2030.
 [169 targets][5] and [232 unique indicators][6] measure progress on the [17 SDGs][1].